adobe/acrobat-sign-template-migration-tool/README.md

 # sign-doc-reuploader

 This is a "migration tool" that copies selected documents between Adobe Sign accounts.
 Both the "source" and "destination" accounts may either be a commercial Adobe Sign account or a FedRAMP Adobe Sign account.
+Both accounts may either be hosted on any shard.
 The most common use case is the copying of *all* documents over from a commercial account to a FedRAMP account.

 This tool is currently in beta.
 Please open an issue for any bugs you find.